-To add to the confusion and enigma behind CBD dosage, the CBD market has several products that come in a variety of potencies and the production of these CBD products have yet to be standardised.
-There no set ground rules and safety protocols are yet to be put in place.
-This complicates the issue of dosing and further acts as a health risk for uneducated consumers who fall in the trap of these “fly under the radar” CBD suppliers.
+To add to the confusion and enigma behind CBD dosage, the CBD market has several products that come in a variety of potencies and the production of these CBD products has yet to be standardized.
+There no set ground rules and safety protocols that are yet to be put in place.
+This complicates the issue of dosing and further acts as a health risk for uneducated consumers who fall into the trap of these “fly under the radar” CBD suppliers.

 So what is the best way to proceed with everything being all over the map?